eyedeekay/apt-now-history/USAGE.md

   o example: "YES"

+* USE_I2P= When set, this will attempt to set up an i2p eepSite using a daemonized instance of i2p on Debian by modifying /var/lib/i2p/i2p-config/eepsite/contexts/base-context.xml to point to the apt-now directory.
+Your apt-now address will then be the same as the address of your default published eepSite.

+  o example: "YES"

 ###aptgit.conf is just a shell script

 These environment variables can also be set in a configuration file at the base